NH-RED-TEAM/RustHound/README.md

 The result can be found in "target/x86_64-unknown-linux-gnu/release" folder.

-## Windows static version from Linux
+## Manually for Windows static version from Linux
 ```bash
 #Install rustup and cargo in Linux
 curl https://sh.rustup.rs -sSf | sh